 Alex van Warmerdam‘s Borgman is the first Dutch film to play In Competition at Cannes in just shy of 40 years, and with its daring, deeply dark yet also rib-ticklingly amusing subject matter it unquestionably proves the country’s cinematic worthiness.
 Early reviews emerging from the Croisette have already compared the film to both Yorgos Lanthimos’s Dogtooth, and the more severe works of Michael Haneke, two touchstones that absolutely hit the mark.

 Borgman is absolutely a film best approached with only a cursory knowledge of its plot — not that van Warmerdam gives much away himself.
-The opening images show a dishevelled middle-aged man, Borgman (Jan Bijvoet), being disturbed while sleeping in an underground compartment, at which point he flees and knocks on the door of married couple Richard (Jeroen Perceval) and Marina (Hadewych Minis).
+The opening images show a disheveled middle-aged man, Borgman (Jan Bijvoet), being disturbed while sleeping in an underground compartment, at which point he flees and knocks on the door of married couple Richard (Jeroen Perceval) and Marina (Hadewych Minis).
 Richard turns him away after administering a harsh beating, but Marina takes sympathy and allows him to recuperate in the guest wing.
 However, little does she know quite what she has invited into her home.

 What might prove surprising to some from the outset is how funny van Warmerdam’s film is.
-Priests totting shotguns and witty wordplay, for instance, are among two of the very first things we encounter.
+Priests toting shotguns and witty wordplay, for instance, are among two of the very first things we encounter.
 Though Borgman is unquestionably sinister, it also has a better grasp on tone than, for instance, Haneke’s films, which intentionally lack pretty much any measure of levity whatsoever.

 Here, it’s pretty difficult to take the situation seriously, given that Borgman has his minions — some of whom appear to sporadically shape-shift into hounds at certain points — dunk two of the cult’s murder victims head-first in buckets of concrete before sinking them into the nearby lake.
 For a good deal of the film, the approach by both killer and director suggests that both the characters and we, the audience, are being dutifully trolled.